NewGaea/kasuto_hylian/archival/vinculum/suggest_new_words/002-venus.md

 > **soke** (SOH-kay): shirt

-<aside>AS: I think that while these could be valid, the Hylian concept of a shirt and tunic may be similar enough to both be <em>soke</em></aside>

 Meanwhile, I was looking at my blog, which happens to have a picture of Link on it.
 He's shooting an arrow.
 I wondered to myself, "Well, how would you say tunic?
 A tunic is like a big shirt...."
 I don't know how, but I instantly thought that instead of words, there should be a prefix to indicate size (not suffixes, because those indicate parts of speech).
 I thought of "**ma**" for "big" and "**dën**" for "small."
 Therefore, a tunic would be "**masoke**," or literally, "big shirt."
 (A baby-doll tee, on the other hand, would be a **dënsoke**.)

-<aside>AS: I do like this, especially if the <em>last</em> intensifier in a sequence is forced to carry primary stress for the word</aside>

 Also, the more you say the prefix, the more you exaggerate the size.
 Like mamamasoke would be a REALLY big shirt.
 On top of that, the size is relative.
 Little Link's tunic would still be called a masoke, because it's a big shirt to him, but if Adult Link were to try and squeeze his way into clothes he wore seven years ago, his head would get stuck inside the dënsoke.

 K-chan'kumi also thought up a few more words: Leggings (**nonoke**), undergarments (**usheoke**), boots (**kamoke**), gloves (**namoke**).
 I told her she forgot "hat," but I came right up with that one: "**chapoke** (can't wait for that CH letter!)," from the French chapeau.

-<aside>AS: you're misinterpreting Kasuto's rules. -il- makes a word masculine, and -in- makes it feminine, it's not the L or the N alone.
-That leaves the path of <em>ilusheoke</em> and <em>inusheoke</em> if you want them to be prefixes, or you follow the rules Kasuto laid out and use <em>usheókile</em> and <em>usheókine.</em><br>Long consonants are not that difficult: Gemination is one common process when two matching consonants come together.
-If <em>dënnusheoke</em> is your preference, think of how you might say, "<em>ten new words</em>" -- though the problem does disappear with my solution of <em>dënusheókine</em>, which uses the process of <em>elision</em> to reduce sequences of the same sound into a single instance of that sound</aside>

 Something was wrong, though.
 The undergarments didn't look right to me.
 I thought perhaps there should be a way to tell men's undergarments from women's undergarments, because they're not quite the same, lol.